 Is the program online?

-While the program is predominantly online and does meet the Arkansas established guidelines for an online program, a few of the MAT classes have minimal face-to-face (F2F) meeting requirements and the program has a few face-to-face meeting requirements (see bulleted list below).
+While the program is predominantly online and does meet Arkansas established guidelines for an online program, a few of the MAT classes have minimal face-to-face (F2F) meeting requirements and the program has a few face-to-face meeting requirements (see bulleted list below).

 You can see what classes have meetings by reviewing the MAT Program of Study.
 A NEW Program of Study will begin for all MAT students beginning in Fall 2017.
-These documents indicates which classes do have face-to-face requirements and how often they meet.
+These documents indicate which classes do have face-to-face requirements and how often they meet.
 You can also look up class schedules by semester by visiting www.uca.edu/scheduleor by looking at the resources www.uca.edu/teaching.

 Classes that do have face-to-face components primarily occur early in the program of study.
-We use this time to get to know you, to let you get to know us, and to train you on the technologies required in the MAT program.
+We use this time to get to know you, to let you get to know us and to train you on the technologies required in the MAT program.
 When classes do meet, they meet in the evenings or on the weekends on the Conway UCA campus in Mashburn Hall.
 Directions and campus maps are available on the UCA website.